 Pros: Great handling, good at edging, broad cutting deck

 Our Analysis and Test Results

 We take a practical approach to measuring the cutting deck because we want that measurement to be representative of the maximum mowing width possible.
-Accordingly, our measurement is taken between the two front wheels to account for the overlap required to avoid leaving a strip of uncut truf between one row and the next.
+Accordingly, our measurement is taken between the two front wheels to account for the overlap required to avoid leaving a strip of uncut turf between one row and the next.
 We also measure the cutting gap, which is the space between the end of the blade and the outside of the cutting deck.
 This gap is the main culprit in poor edging and in the overlap requirements discussed above.

 While recharge time is simple enough to understand, runtime requires a bit of explaining.
 One might wonder what a motionless mowers operation time has to do with mowing the lawn.
-We admit, it's a bit counterintuitive.
+We admit it's a bit counterintuitive.
 The problem lies in the efficiency of these mowers.
 To test a full class of mowers' battery life while mowing a lawn would take hundreds of thousands of square feet of grass.
-Grass that would need to be uniform as to not skew the results.
+Grass that would need to be uniform as not to skew the results.

 Our analysis of mower handling looks at the starting mechanism with the primary concern being how easy it is to start the machine.
 We then evaluate the maneuverability of the mower — focusing on how it negotiates corners and tight spots.
 We also take stock of the mower's propulsion method.
-This could be self-propelled or human powered.
+This could be self-propelled or human-powered.
 Either way, we want to know how easy it is to push the mower around.
-Finally, we evaluate the bail, which is the mechanism that engages the blade.
-While this simple feature may seem insignificant, it in fact can be quite uncomfortable it grip if the spring that disengages the blade is too stiff or it has a weird shape.
+Finally, we evaluate the starting mechanism and the bail.
+While a simple feature like the bail might seem insignificant, it in fact can be quite uncomfortable to grip if the spring that disengages the blade is too stiff or it has a weird shape.